Becoming a Catholic

 Read the Prayers

-Resources for Parish RCIA Teams
+Resources for Parish OCIA Teams

 Many of these can be ordered from Liturgical Training Publications.